Cart

 Step 4

-Generate a secret based on your API Private Key that Traefik can use to communicate with the TransIP API.
-Replace the following details if necessary:
+Generate a Secret based on your API private key that Traefik can use to communicate with the TransIP API.
+If necessary, replace the following values:

 • -n traefik: Use the name of the namespace you created in step 3.

-• transip/transip.key: Change to the directory and filename you created in step 2.
+• transip/transip.key: Change this to the directory and file name you created in step 2.

 kubectl create -n traefik secret generic transip-key --from-file transip/transip.key